hashicorp/terraform-website/content/source/docs/cloud/run/ui.html.md

 -> **Note:** To avoid executing malicious code or exposing sensitive information, Terraform Cloud doesn't run speculative plans for pull requests that originate from other forks of a repository.

-On Terraform Enterprise versions v202005-1 or later, the ability to perform speculative plans on pull requests that originate from forks can be enabled by an administrator.
+On Terraform Enterprise versions v202005-1 or later, administrators can allow speculative plans on pull requests that originate from forks.
 To learn more about this setting, refer to the [general settings documentation](/docs/enterprise/admin/general.html#allow-speculative-plans-on-pull-requests-from-forks)

 ## Speculative Plans During Development